pagekey/website/_drafts/write-technical-article.md

 categories: ['Writing', 'Technology']
 ---

 Over the past few months, I've written [a]() [fair]() [number]() [of]() [technical]() [articles]().
 At first it felt unnatural to apply what I learned in English class to the cold logic of programming and computers.
 Despite this, I rinsed and repeated enough times to see that it's not such a bad fit after all.
-Below, I outline the five steps I take, in one form or another, every single time I write a technically focused article.
+Below, I outline the five steps I take, in one form or another, every single time I write a technically-focused article.

 # 1. Research and Take Notes (Do the Thing)

 As you write your article, you'll take on the role of *teacher*.
 In doing so, you'll get to experience the highest form of learning, and will probably discover at least one thing about what you're writing that you didn't know before.

-Before you can be the teacher, you have to *do the thing*.
+Before you can be the teacher, you have to **do the thing**, whatever that thing may be.
 I'm reminded of an oft-cited Emerson quote:

 >"Do the thing and you will have the power."
 >- Ralph Waldo Emerson

-Whatever your tutorial or topic entails, be sure to experience the entire process, start to finish, at your own pace.
-If there's no process involved, now is the time to look up answers to questions you may have about the concepts, or even ask new ones that you may not have thought of before.
+Regardless of what your tutorial or topic entails, be sure to experience the entire process, start to finish, at your own pace.
+If there's no step-by-step process involved, now is the time to look up answers to questions you may have about the concepts, or even ask new ones that you may not have thought of before.
 Your audience will have more questions than you could possibly think up in one sitting, but you can do your best to cover the majority!

 As you go through this process, *please* **take notes**.
 Every button click, every prompt, everything you type - write it all down.
 When you're trying to reconstruct *exactly* what happened for someone else's consumption, you're not going to want to dive back into the level of detail necessary at the research stage.
 Save yourself the trouble and document the details now.